Miami Motorcycle Accident Attorney

 - Friction burns (also known as road rash)

 Because brain injuries are sometimes extremely hard to notice in their early stages, it is essential that a person who has been in even a minor motorcycle accident goes to the hospital immediately.
 It is better to be safe than sorry.

 Witnesses and evidence can disappear rapidly from the scene of a motorcycle accident.
 The police report will contain some, but a legal case may require additional resources to be successful.
 When a person is in a motorcycle accident or a family loses someone in one, they should contact legal counsel as soon as possible to begin building a case.

 In many cases involving motorcyclists and drivers of other vehicles, the other driver will say that he or she never saw the motorcycle.
 Motorcycles are small enough to disappear entirely in the blind spots of other vehicles’ mirrors, so this may be the absolute truth.
 However, it does sometimes make it difficult to prove who was at fault for the accident.
 Was the motorcyclist obeying all traffic laws, or was he or she doing something that at least partly contributed to the accident?

 It can be difficult to answer this question to a judge’s satisfaction, but a personal injury or wrongful death case cannot be won without proving negligence on the defendant’s part.
 This makes it essential for the claimant to have legal counsel on his or her case that is experienced in proving negligence in motorcycle accident cases.

-The our Miami Personal Injury Lawyer, Brandon Stein, employs various professionals when gathering evidence to demonstrate negligence in these cases.
+The law offices of Brandon Stein employs various professionals when gathering evidence to demonstrate negligence in these cases.
 Accident reconstruction engineers, private investigators and others may be called on to find the evidence needed to win a case.